strikeouts27/mysite/studynotes.md

 1. write the view
 2. create a urls.py file.
 3. in the urls.py file include this code

+Views/urls are tied togather.
+MODELS/INSTALLEDAPPS are tied togather

 from django.urls import path